Eagles in Utah

 The Eagle Float is an opportunity to enjoy a full-day trip on a calm stretch of the Colorado River, and to see wintering Bald and Golden Eagles plus many varieties of waterfowl.
-We will learn about eagle identification, habits, migration, and management from our local Moab Bird Club and a Hawkwatch International Staff Member.
+We will learn about eagle identification, habits, migration, and management from our local Moab Bird Club.

 We will report sightings as data to federal and state wildlife agencies.
-Over the years, the late February/ early March ‘Eagle Float’ sightings have varied from six to fifty eagles between Loma, Colorado, and Westwater, Utah.
+Over the years, the late February/ early March ‘Eagle Float’ sightings have varied from six to fifty eagles on this stretch.

 The Trip Plan